mercedesb/talk-spot/TechSkills/CrochetPatternLikeCode.md

 ## Abstract
-Does your brain ever think in code even when you're not behind a screen?
-I love to crochet
+You wouldn't believe how similar writing a crochet pattern is to writing code.
+There are hardware requirements, different languages, loops, methods, and modeling diagrams.
+I'll show how reading and writing crochet patterns uses many of the same fundamental principles as coding.

 ## Description
-We all have hobbies we like to do outside of our work life.
-Many of us even like to come out from behind our screens when we're not at work.
-One of my personal loves is crochet and despite seeming very old fashioned and unrelated to coding, it's incredibly similar.
-Even though I may not be letting code flow through my fingers, when I'm crocheting I'm still thinking in terms of different languages, methods, and loops--both literal yarn loops and the repeated parts of code we're all more familiar with.
+After a long day at work, we all have hobbies we like to do when we leave the office, but that doesn't mean we have to shut down our programmer minds.
+I love to crochet in my spare time and in many cases, the approach to crafting is the same as coding.
+You wouldn't believe how similar writing a crochet pattern is to writing code.
+There are hardware requirements, different languages, loops, methods, and modeling diagrams.

-In this talk, I'll show how reading and writing crochet patterns uses many of the same fundamental principles of coding.
-I hope to get you thinking about other applications of
+In this talk, I'll show how reading and writing crochet patterns uses many of the same fundamental principles as coding.
+You will walk away thinking about coding principles and their applications in the real world, beyond your screen.
+And you may even become interested in learning to crochet!

 ## Audience
 Who is the audience for?